 Film Connection 101

 The Film Connection receives many similar questions so we thought we’d assemble an easy to follow commonly asked questions article.
-Hopefully these answers will illuminate your film school inquiries.
+Hopefully these answers will illuminate your film school and film program inquiries.

 Question: I’m working right now will that affect my ability to enroll in the program?